APCSJava/TicketSales/README.md

 # TicketSales
-Alternate solution for the Ticket Sales question using anonymous classes
+Solution for the Ticket Sales question